-We have created this voting policy to describe how Cardano will vote at shareholder meetings on behalf of its clients, as a way of communicating our sustainability views to investee companies.
+We have created this Voting Policy to describe how Cardano will vote at shareholder meetings on behalf of our clients, as a way of communicating our sustainability views to investee companies.
 The policy is based on internationally recognised best practice guidelines for corporate governance and sustainable investment and is shaped by the fundamentals as described in our Sustainable Investment Policy.